 Knee and Thigh Pain

-Post-Surgical Knee Pain and Knee Stiffness
+Post-Surgery Knee Pain and Knee Rehabilitation

-It is not unusual to experience post-surgical pain, swelling, and stiffness after knee surgery.
+It is not unusual to experience post-surgical knee pain, swelling, and stiffness after knee surgery.
 However, if these conditions persist beyond a few months there could be a problem.
 Returning to your surgeon is the first step and you may opt for a second opinion.
 If your knee surgery was deemed a success, but you are disappointed with the results, there is an excellent chance you could be greatly improved through our expert modalities.
 Learn more

 Meniscal Injuries/Meniscal Tears